jamesplease/materialish/docs/src/home/index.md

 ## Getting Started

-We encourage anyone who wishes to use Materialish to start off by reading the [Philosophy](/philosophy) of the library.
-Understanding the goals of the library will help you to use it successfully.
+We encourage anyone newcomers to start off by reading the [philosophy](/philosophy) of the library.
+Understanding the library's goals will help you set your expectations.

-Once you have read about this project's philosophy, you should be ready to install it.
+Once you have read about the project's philosophy, you are ready to install it.

 ## Installation